Mueang Kon D United F.C.: History

 In early 2022, the club was established and competed in Thailand Amateur League Southern region, using the Surat Thani Provincial Stadium as the ground.
 At the end of the season, the club could be promoted to the Thai League 3.
 They use the Surat Thani Provincial Stadium as a ground to compete for the T3 in the 2022–23 season.

 In late 2022, Mueang Kon D United competed in the Thai League 3 for the 2022–23 season.
 It is their first season in the professional league.
 The club started the season with a 1–1 home draw with Nara United and they ended the season with a 0–5 away defeat to the Nara United.
-The club has finished twelfth place in the league of the Southern region.
+The club has finished twelfth place in the league of the Southern region and relegated to the lower division in next season.
 In addition, in the 2022–23 Thai League Cup Mueang Kon D United was defeated 0–1 by Pattani in the first qualification round, causing them to be eliminated.